basarat/typescript-react/01 bootstrap/README.md

 ```

 Install everything we need in one go.
-* react, react-dom, webpack, webpack-dev-server along with TypeScript, the types for react and react-dom and ts-loader for webpack
+* General react modules like react, react-dom, webpack, webpack-dev-server along with TypeScript and TypeScript specific things, like the types for react and react-dom and ts-loader for webpack
 ```bash
 npm install react react-dom webpack webpack-dev-server typescript @types/react @types/react-dom ts-loader
 ```

-now we will just go ahead and open some IDE that supports typescript
+Next we just go ahead and open some IDE that supports typescript like vscode or alm.

 ```bash
 alm -o
 ```

+* Lets kick off by wrapping up all modifications needed for `package.json` by simply adding two script targets.
-* We add a build script to run webpack against our config.
+  * We add a build script which just invokes webpack against a given webpack.config.js.
-* We also add a start script to to run the dev server for live development
+  * We also add a start script, which runs the webpack dev server for live application development and serves up the public folder.

 ```json
 "build": "webpack ./webpack.config.js",